The spiritual world is not straightforward

 those who wish to believe in the truth He will make things plain.
 I had to come

-out of a lot of bad experiences and brainwashing to learn the truth, and as far as the
+out of a lot of bad teaching to learn the truth, and as far as the

 True Gospel goes, the Lord gave me further understanding to remove some stumbling